weliem/blessed-android/README.md

 ## Example application

 An example application is provided in the repo.
-It shows how to connect to Blood Pressure meters, read the data and show it on screen.
+It shows how to connect to Blood Pressure meters and Thermometers, read the data and show it on screen.

 ## Acknowledgements